YuanWenqing/shopify4j/README.md

 If information of your stores is saved in some persistent database, you can just implement another `StoreSettingStorage` to retrieve data and build out a `StoreSetting`.

+## (De)serialization

+Jackson is the default library for json serialization.
+Since it is not easy to configure root-wrapping for specific classes by Jackson until the future version 3.0, we adopt a convention for model definication: `@JsonRootName` is used as a signal to explicitly indicate whether root-wrapping is enabled.